 - The parties can resolve all issues between themselves and enter into a “stipulation” (also called a martial termination agreement) which sets forth their agreement.
 The stipulation is reviewed by the judge and once it is signed, the parties are divorced.

-- The parties can use a mediator or Early Neutral Evaluation (ENE) to help settle the issues in their case and enter into a stipulation.
+- The parties can use a mediator, engage in a Social Early Neutral Evaluation (SENE), and/or attend a Financial Early Neutral Evaluation (FENE) to help settle the issues in their case and enter into a stipulation.